indie/Open-Source-CIA/README.md

 The content in this repository will answer the following questions:

-## HOW GOOGLE GAVE ONE TRILLION DOLLARS OF ITS MARKET CAP TO COLLEGE DROPOUT CEO'S META SINCE OCTOBER 7 2023
+## HOW GOOGLE LOST ONE TRILLION DOLLARS OF ITS MARKET CAP TO COLLEGE DROPOUT CEO'S META SINCE OCTOBER 7 2023
-## HOW GOOGLE IS GIVING ITS MARKET CAP TO ALEX KARP'S FESTERING PIMPLE

-The only thing that unites Israel is their hatred of Palestine peoples.

-Executive summary backup URL: https://www.moomoo.com/community/feed/if-i-could-sit-down-and-have-a-conversation-with-114201856507909?futusource=nnq_personal_guest&feed_source=12
+Executive summary [backup URL].

 **FULL VERSION HERE**